taqu/HandyTools/README.md

 - Unify file's line feed
 - Unify file's character encoding
+- Full-text search
+  - This is experimental feature on developing.
+The spec will change, it maybe have incompatibles.
 - Others
   - Load settings from a file.
 Able to use an individual setting for each projects.